 1960: expansion in the Mini universe

-In January 1960, the Mini Van was launched – and on the 18th of that month, 800 workers began a night shift at Cowley to boost production of the Mini.
-On 16 September, BMC announced two new estate car versions of the Mini, the Morris Mini Traveller and the Austin Se7en Countryman.
+In January 1960, the Mini Van was launched – and, on the 18th of that month, 800 workers began a night shift at Cowley to boost production of the Mini.
+On 16 September, BMC announced two new estate car versions of the Mini, the Austin Seven Countryman and the Morris Mini Traveller.

 Both these cars featured an external wooden frame but, unlike other BMC estates, these were for decoration and were not structural.
 The autumn of 1960 was blighted by a series of industrial disputes as BMC tried to ramp up Mini production.
 Then, due to a recession in the motor trade, BMC was forced to put 23,500 men on short-time working, but the Mini was unaffected as demand for the car increased.
 Weekly production at the time was 3000.